NkVaishnav/Vaishnav_Physical_design/README.md

 <details>
 <summary>Summary</summary>
 In Day 14 we will be using multiple library files across different PVTs to check the timing

+Detailed description of the SkyWater library and the associated PVT conditions for your report:

+---

+## SkyWater Library Overview

+The SkyWater library, denoted by the prefix "sky130_fd_sc_hd," is a set of semiconductor technology libraries used in the design and fabrication of integrated circuits.
+These libraries are essential for digital logic designers and chip architects to create efficient and reliable electronic systems.
+SkyWater Technology Foundry, often abbreviated as SkyWater, is known for its open-source approach to semiconductor manufacturing and provides these libraries for various design needs.

+### PVT Conditions

+In semiconductor design, PVT conditions refer to a set of parameters that describe the operating environment in which an integrated circuit is expected to function reliably.
+PVT stands for Process, Voltage, and Temperature.
+Let's break down these parameters:

+1. **Process (P)**: The "process" parameter represents the specific manufacturing process or technology node used to create the integrated circuit.
+In the case of the SkyWater library, "sky130_fd_sc_hd" denotes the process technology.
+It encompasses the physical characteristics and manufacturing steps employed to create the semiconductor devices on the chip.

+2. **Voltage (V)**: The "voltage" parameter indicates the supply voltage levels at which the integrated circuit operates.
+Different voltage levels can significantly impact power consumption, performance, and overall functionality.
+The SkyWater library includes variations denoted by voltage levels such as "1v65," "1v95," "1v56," and so on, allowing designers to choose the appropriate voltage for their specific application.

+3. **Temperature (T)**: The "temperature" parameter represents the operating temperature range of the integrated circuit.
+Integrated circuits must perform reliably across a range of temperatures, including both high and low extremes.
+SkyWater provides libraries optimized for different temperature conditions, as indicated by "100C" for 100 degrees Celsius and "n40C" for -40 degrees Celsius.

+## Library Variants

+### Flip-Flop (FF)

+The "ff" library variant primarily consists of flip-flop cells.
+Flip-flops are fundamental building blocks in digital circuits, used for data storage and synchronization.
+Designers can select flip-flop cells from this library for their sequential logic designs.

+### Static Synchronous (SS)

+The "ss" library variant likely includes static synchronous logic cells.
+Static synchronous logic is a design style where all logic gates are clocked with a common clock signal, ensuring synchronous operation.
+This library variant is suitable for synchronous circuit designs.

+### Transport-Triggered (TT)

+The "tt" library variant may encompass cells designed based on transport-triggered architectures.
+Transport-triggered architectures emphasize data transport and manipulation, making them suitable for applications such as processors and microcontrollers.

+In summary, the SkyWater library offers a comprehensive set of semiconductor libraries tailored for different design styles and optimized for varying PVT conditions.
+Designers can choose the appropriate library variant, voltage level, and temperature range to meet the specific requirements of their integrated circuit designs, ensuring reliable performance and functionality across a wide range of operating conditions.

+Detailed description of each PVT condition mentioned in our list:

+1. **sky130_fd_sc_hd__ff_100C_1v65**:
+   - **Process (P)**: This refers to the specific semiconductor manufacturing process or technology node, which is represented by "sky130_fd_sc_hd."
+   - **Voltage (V)**: The supply voltage level is set at 1.65 volts (1v65).
+This voltage determines the power consumption and performance of the integrated circuits designed using this library.
+   - **Temperature (T)**: The operating temperature for this PVT condition is 100 degrees Celsius (100C).
+Integrated circuits must reliably function under this temperature range.

+2. **sky130_fd_sc_hd__ff_100C_1v95**:
+   - **Process (P)**: Same as the previous condition, this refers to the manufacturing process represented by "sky130_fd_sc_hd."
+   - **Voltage (V)**: The supply voltage level is set at 1.95 volts (1v95).
+The voltage level directly impacts the power requirements and performance characteristics of the integrated circuits.
+   - **Temperature (T)**: The operating temperature remains at 100 degrees Celsius (100C).

+3. **sky130_fd_sc_hd__ff_n40C_1v56**:
+   - **Process (P)**: It's the same manufacturing process as before, denoted by "sky130_fd_sc_hd."
+   - **Voltage (V)**: The supply voltage level is set to 1.56 volts (1v56).
+   - **Temperature (T)**: This PVT condition operates at a lower temperature of -40 degrees Celsius (n40C), making it suitable for applications requiring reliability in colder environments.

+4. **sky130_fd_sc_hd__ff_n40C_1v65**:
+   - **Process (P)**: Again, it's the same semiconductor manufacturing process represented by "sky130_fd_sc_hd."
+   - **Voltage (V)**: The supply voltage level is 1.65 volts (1v65).
+   - **Temperature (T)**: This condition also operates at -40 degrees Celsius (n40C), providing a slightly different voltage option at the same lower temperature range.

+5. **sky130_fd_sc_hd__ff_n40C_1v76**:
+   - **Process (P)**: Utilizes the "sky130_fd_sc_hd" manufacturing process.
+   - **Voltage (V)**: The supply voltage level is set at 1.76 volts (1v76).
+   - **Temperature (T)**: This condition operates at -40 degrees Celsius (n40C), combining a specific voltage level with a lower temperature environment.

+6. **sky130_fd_sc_hd__ss_100C_1v40**:
+   - **Process (P)**: Employing the same semiconductor manufacturing process, "sky130_fd_sc_hd."
+   - **Voltage (V)**: The supply voltage level is 1.40 volts (1v40).
+   - **Temperature (T)**: Operating at 100 degrees Celsius (100C), this PVT condition offers a different voltage level suitable for specific design requirements.

+7. **sky130_fd_sc_hd__ss_100C_1v60** to **sky130_fd_sc_hd__ss_n40C_1v76**:
+   - These conditions follow the same pattern as above but offer variations in voltage levels and temperature conditions.
+They all utilize the "ss" library variant, designed for static synchronous logic.

+8. **sky130_fd_sc_hd__tt_025C_1v80**:
+   - **Process (P)**: Utilizes the "sky130_fd_sc_hd" manufacturing process.
+   - **Voltage (V)**: The supply voltage level is set at 1.80 volts (1v80).
+   - **Temperature (T)**: Operating at a lower temperature of 25 degrees Celsius (025C), this PVT condition provides a different temperature-voltage combination suitable for specific design needs.
+It belongs to the "tt" library variant designed for transport-triggered architectures.

+In summary, each PVT condition combines specific manufacturing processes, voltage levels, and temperature ranges to provide designers with a range of options tailored to their integrated circuit design requirements.
+These conditions enable designers to optimize their designs for different environmental conditions and performance characteristics.
 </details>

 <details>